Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. image:: ../img/feature_flags/door_safety_switch.png

-You can also check whether or not the robot door is closed at a specific point in time in the protocol using :py:attr:`.ProtocolContext.door_closed`:
+You can also check whether or not the robot door is closed at a specific point in time in the protocol using :py:obj:`.ProtocolContext.door_closed`:

 .. code-block:: python